lafita/qs-align/README.md

 ### What's in this repository?

 This repository contains the command-line interface (CLI) to the **QS-align** algorithm.
-The source code is included in the **BioJava** library (https://github.com/biojava/biojava) from version 5.
+The source code is included in the structure module of the [BioJava library](https://github.com/biojava/biojava) from version 5, and can be found [here](https://github.com/biojava/biojava/tree/master/biojava-structure/src/main/java/org/biojava/nbio/structure/align/quaternary).

 ### Download